demmerichs/CodeJamTemplate/README.md

 # Overview

 If you consider using this template for the next Code Jam or Kick Start competitions from Google, and wonder how to get started I recommend the following steps:
-- Look for some practice problem or round and follow the below instructions for [**Usage**](#usage) as much or as little as you like, to have a running template base to start experimenting with and understanding the template and getting a general idea of how the template works.
+- Look for some practice problem or round and follow the below instructions for [**Usage**](#usage) as much or as little as you like, to have a running template base to start experimenting with, understanding the template and getting a general idea of how the template works.
 - With the created templates you can skim through them, trying to remember the things you like and forget about the things you dislike.
 But to work with this template more efficient than without preparation, please make sure you at least make heavy use of the features described in [**Usage - During Contest - Template Layout**](#template-layout).
-- To help you focus on my most used features, I provided my solutions to recent competitions using this template in the `examples` folder of this repository with an up-to-date [README](examples/README.md) showing the list and links of implemented solutions and the file endings showing the language used.
+- To help you focus on my most used features, I provided my solutions to recent competitions using this template in the [`examples`](examples) folder of this repository with an up-to-date [README](examples) showing the list and links of implemented solutions and the file endings showing the language used.

 # Usage
-Disclaimer: I make heavy use of `bash` scripts, which might not work nicely in `zsh` or other shells (not tested, feel free to give feedback).
-However, all these tools are constructed in such a way, that there should be no interaction with the shell necessary except for the `execute.bash` script during the contest, such that this should be a minor complication compared to the gain during contest time.
+Disclaimer: I make heavy use of `bash` scripts, which might not work nicely in `zsh` or other shells (only tested sporadically, feel free to give feedback).
+However, all these tools are constructed in such a way, that there should be no interaction with the shell necessary except for the `execute.bash` script during the contest, such that using a `bash` instead of a `zsh` shell should be a minor complication compared to the gain during contest time.
 Please test and when in doubt, use a `bash` shell or avoid the `execute.bash` script.
 ## Before Contest
 You need to create the contest folder.
 This can simply be done via:

 `/path/to/template-repo/CodeJam/createFolders.bash /path/to/contest-folder/eg/2019/Round2 A B C D E`

 Relative paths (should) work!
 You can leave out any of the last letters to get only a subset of folders corresponding to the tasks 1 to 3 for example.
-Watch out, this script overwrites existing files with the same name, if you provide an existing path (see Todos).
+This script copies existing directories with the same name to a `.bak` directory and fails if that directory also exists.

 Of course, you should also setup your favorite IDE in advance(see during the contest below).
-And also do a test run on one of the past problems just to make sure everything runs smoothly on your machine.
+And also do a test run on one or two of the past problems just to make sure everything runs smoothly on your machine.
+I would suggest doing one traditional and one interactive problem, as they work quite differently.

 ## During Contest
 Use your favorite IDE.
 Work on the tasks in their specific folders.

 ### C++ or Python
 The two supported languages by this template.
 Choose wisely depending on the task.
 The below steps should work the same either way.
 Of course, if you deviate, you need to take special care depending on your language selection.
+Things to consider for the language selection:
+- estimated complexity and number of possibly nested loops and conditions in your final program
+    - C++ can with the same algorithm design have a large speedup compared to Python
+    - this can make the difference in running inside the given time constraints or not
+    - rule of thumb: this aspect starts to matter around Round 1 problem 3 and Round 2 upwards possibly everything
+- language differences that result in easier code and therefore are less error prone
+    - Python has big integers (no upper bound) naturally implemented (watch out not to use numpy arrays, as they convert back to int64)
+    - Python can do quite easily complex string manipulations and semi-fancy list and fancy numpy indexing operations
+- how familiar and fast you are with one language over the other

 ### Non-interactive/Traditional problem
-In this case implement your solution in the `Main.cpp` or the `Solution.py.m4` (see the example implementations and the section to [**Template Layout**](#template-layout)).
+Implement your solution in the `Main.cpp` or the `Solution.py.m4` (see the example implementations and the section to [**Template Layout**](#template-layout)).
 The task usually provides a simple example input and the corresponding output.
 Copy and paste the example input into the `sample.txt` file and the corresponding output into the `result.txt`.
-Of course you can modify this (helpful for debugging), e.g. by adding more test cases (don't forget to increase the first number $T$ and adding the respective results).
+Of course you can modify this (helpful for debugging), e.g. by adding more test cases (don't forget to increase the first number `T` and adding the respective results).
 To test your code on this sample, just execute:

 `/path/to/contest-task-folder/eg/A/execute.bash [TEST|PDB]`

 Again, relative paths work.
 The output on the terminal should be just your error/debug messages when everything was correct (corresponding to the `result.txt`).
 If there was a difference then this is summarized at the end after all your error messages, so you can not miss it.

-The error messages are piped away when an argument like `TEST` is provided to the script.
+The error messages are piped away when as argument `TEST` is provided to the script.
 This is helpful when wanting to make sure there are no error messages that you actually print when uploading your solution.

 **[ONLY PYTHON]** The `lpdb()` statements get activated and are usable if `PDB` is provided as argument to the script.

 ### Interactive problem
 Again, work in the corresponding solution file.
-At the top of the file, set the switch/flag correspondingly, so that the template is aware, that this is an interactive problem.
+At the top of the file, set the switch/flag correspondingly, so that the template is aware, that this is an interactive problem (see [**Template Layout**](#template-layout)).
 Instead of a sample you can download a file usually called `local_testing_tool.py` from the problem page.
 Put this script in your task folder.
 Then again, you can test your code by executing:

 `/path/to/contest-task-folder/eg/A/execute.bash [TEST|PDB]`